-Note that the selected Offeror may be subject to USAID's approval.
+Note that the selected Offeror may be subject to the approval of the United States Agency for International Development (USAID).
 Any activities under a final award are subject to and shall be carried out in accordance with the regulations promulgated by USAID, the Federal Acquisition Regulations (FAR), and any other subsequently published rule or regulation governing USAID programs.
-Please see the attached flow down clauses that will be incorporated into the final award.